makersacademy/airport_challenge/README.md

 Objects | Messages
 -- | --
 Traffic Control  |
-Plane  | land_at(airport), lakeoff_from(airport), landed_at?(airport), in_flight?
+Plane  | land_at(airport), lakeoff_from(airport), landed_at?(airport)
 Airport | capacity, land(plane), takeoff(plane)
 Weather | stormy?

 Plane
 ---------
-Initiates landing or take-off if directed by traffic control (TC).
+Initiates landing or take-off if directed by TC.

-Procedures includes requests to the airport for clearance and, if the clearance is given, informing the airport about the fact of the arrival or departure.
+Procedures require the plane to call the airport land or takeoff method on self.

 Airport
 ---------
-Receves landing/take-off clearance requests.
-In return it may grant the clearance or raise an error depending on weather and available spaces.
+Receves land/takeoff messages from planes.
+In return it may perform landing/take-off or raise an error depending on weather, available capacity and the circumstances of the plane .

 Weather
 ---------